UK interior minister Amber Rudd resigns in blow to PM May - Journal du Cameroun

-That had followed weeks of scrutiny of her handling of another Home Office scandal: the targeting of the so-called Windrush generation.
+Rudd’s dramatic exit will come as a severe setback for Prime Minister Theresa May, who publicly declared her “full confidence” in Rudd as recently as Friday and faces potentially bruising local council elections across England on Thursday.

-Commonwealth citizens primarily from the Caribbean who came to Britain in the post-World War II decades had been wrongly threatened with deportation, provoking an outcry when it emerged earlier this month.
+The government has faced mounting controversy after it emerged that many from the Windrush generation, who came to Britain legitimately after World War II, had been wrongly threatened with deportation.

-Their erroneous targeting stemmed from a “hostile environment” immigration policy pioneered by May when she was interior minister between 2010 and 2016, and then continued by Rudd.
+Their treatment stemmed from a “hostile environment” immigration policy pioneered by May when she was interior minister between 2010 and 2016, and then continued by Rudd.

-The opposition Labour Party had accused Rudd of incompetence and being a “human shield” for May.
+The opposition Labour Party accused Rudd of incompetence and of being a “human shield” for May.

 “This was inevitable, the only surprise is that it took so long,” said shadow interior minister Diane Abbott following Rudd’s resignation.